WSG23/yosai_intel_dashboard_fresh/docs/error_handling.md

 ## RetryStrategy Guidance

-Transient failures often benefit from configurable retries.
+Transient failures often benefit from yosai_intel_dashboard.src.infrastructure.configurable retries.
 The `RetryStrategy` mirrors the fields in `ConnectionRetryManager.RetryConfig` and can be tuned per
 scenario: